twilio/workshop/docs/dynamic_apps.rst

      <Say>The current weather is Cloudy, 59 degrees</Say>
    </Response>

-Whenever an HTTP request is sent to your application it includes data in query string and body of the request.
-The code we added when constructing the Say verb pulls the named request parameter from either a POST or GET request parameter.
+Whenever an HTTP request is sent to your application from Twilio, it includes data in query string and body of the request.
+The code we added when constructing the Say verb pulls that data from the HTTP request parameter.

 .. code-block:: python